How consumers shopped in (and out of) lockdown in 2021

 Then, in March, outdoor hospitality venues reopened – and online orders dropped.
 This trend continued throughout the year, with a couple of fluctuations here and there.
 But even at their lowest point, online order volumes were 52% higher than in 2019.

 Despite the return of cafes and restaurants, customer recommendations continued to drive growth for food and drink brands.
 Rather than simply lose those new customers who no longer needed to buy food and drink online, these brands used their referral channel to engage both new and long-time shoppers, rewarding them for introducing friends and family.
+Advocacy software played a crucial role in managing and incentivizing these referral programs.

 Put into the context of life post-lockdown, it’s unsurprising.
 After spending so long apart, friends and family reunited around dinner tables across the nation – no doubt sparking countless requests for recipes and asking where they order similar gourmet treats when it was their turn to host.